ethereum/hive/README.md

 as the root of the context, allowing the simulators\common and simulators\devp2p common code to be included in the simulator.

-Sim.rootcontext needs to be set differently depending on the type of simulation being run.
-For the consensus tests the base simulator image relies on files to be added from a folder local to the image.
-For developing new simulations, or extending the existing ones, it is recommended to use sim-rootcontext as true.
+`--sim.rootcontext` needs to be set differently depending on the type of simulation being run.
+For the consensus tests, the base simulator image relies on files to be added from a folder local to the image.
+For developing new simulations, or extending the existing ones, it is recommended to use `--sim-rootcontext `as true.

 `--debug` allows a flag to be set that is passed into the simulator as an environment variable, allowing the